midnightntwrk/midnight-architecture/specification/zkir-v2.md

 However, the ZK proof needs to prove that values exist for these branches as well.
 So a major reason for the rehearsal phase of ZKIR evaluation is to construct a full memory that contains values for all the private inputs and public outputs that exist.

+### The Rehearsal Memory

+Values in the rehearsal phase's memory are values in the underlying prime field.
+Field values are non-negative.
+There is a maximum field value, and arithmetic on field values is modulo the maximum value plus one.

+### Outputs

+The circuit has a number of outputs.
+These are the results (return values) of the circuit, if any.
+Note that these are different from public outputs (see below).
+The rehearsal phase builds up a vector of the circuit's outputs.

 ### Private Inputs

 The `private_input` instruction is possibly conditionally executed.